 4. Your ego

-An audience will never forgive a presenter who calls them together to listen to how wonderful they are.
+You won’t have a happy audience if you call them together to listen to how wonderful they are.

 Make your presentation exclusively about your audience and leave yourself out of it.